Tyulis/3DSkit/Readme.md

 Preparing
 =========

-3DSkit can be directly used as is.
-However, 3DSkit now includes a C extension, called c3DSkit, which is used by some 3DSkit modules to make them faster.
-You CAN run these modules without c3DSkit, but they will be VERY slow.
-For example, extracting a pretty long BCSTM can take several minutes in pure Python, against a split second with c3DSkit (so it's a quite interesting gain)
+Now, some 3DSkit modules are based on libkit.
+This is a "virtual" module, which can be either c3DSkit, a C extension, or py3DSkit its equivalent in pure Python.
+This means that you can use 3DSkit directly as is, without any setup : all 3DSkit modules can work without c3DSkit.

+However, some formats are VERY, very slow to process in pure Python : for example, textures, fonts, audio...
+So if you can, build c3DSkit, which computes them much faster.

 To install c3DSkit, just come into the c3DSkit directory and run `python3 setup.py install`.
-You need a working C compiler and the Python includes (should be included in your python installation) When you update it, it may be required to remove the `build/` directory
+You need a working C compiler and the Python includes (should be included in your python installation) When you update it, it may be required to remove the `build/` directory.
+If you don't have the admin rights, try `python3 setup.py install --user`.

 How to use
 ==========